SmartBear-DevRel/openstack/README.md

 1. Run `make setup` to fetch a demo OpenAPI document and add a `.gitignore` file to your repository.
 If you are authoring an OpenAPI document from scratch you can ignore this step, but be sure to update the `OAS_FILE` path in the `Makefile` and update any other refs.

 ## Design

+## Overview

+In this step, we will showcase tools used to author, and standardize/govern an API description to ensure it adhere to the OpenAPI Specification and potentially any custom rules you want to enforce.

+We will use a free hosted editor, and show how we can run these locally on our machine.

 ### Tools Used